Hurricane Beryl - The Katy News

 - There is still time for Texans affected by Hurricane Beryl to apply for FEMA assistance before the Oct.
 10 deadline.
 The deadline to apply for a Small Business Administration (SBA) Disaster loan is also Oct.
 10.

-- This week one Disaster Recovery Center, at Sunnyside Health & Multi-Service Center in Harris County, was scheduled to close permanently (COB Monday, Sept.
+- This week one Disaster Recovery Center, at Sunnyside Health & Multi-Service Center, in Harris County closed permanently (COB Monday, Sept.
 30).

 - Homeowners and renters in Austin, Bowie, Brazoria, Chambers, Fort Bend, Galveston, Harris, Jackson, Jasper, Jefferson, Liberty, Matagorda, Montgomery, Nacogdoches, Orange, Polk, San Jacinto, Shelby, Trinity, Walker, Waller, and Wharton counties can apply for FEMA assistance for uninsured losses caused by Hurricane Beryl.